textpattern/textpattern.github.io/administration/files-panel.md

 For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
 The following changes are available:

-* Change category (if image categories are defined)
+* Change category (if file categories are defined)
 * Change author
 * Change status
 * Reset download count